traefik-workshops/traefik-workshop-2/README.md

 Agenda:

-1. Deploying Traefik using the official Helm Chart
+1. Deploying Traefik using the official Helm Chart.
 2. Deploying sample applications and exposing them using IngressRoute.
 3. Weighted Round Robin using Traefik Service and headers.
 4. Mirroring.
-5. Load balancing with sticky session
+5. Load balancing with sticky session.
 6. Nested healthchecks with file provider.